BrendonsDad/startup/README.md

 # Deliverables

-For this deliverable, I did all the things required in the rubric
+For this deliverable, I already previously did this step a long time ago (see commit history)
-- [X] **Review and Deploy Simon** - I downloaded simon a while ago, and studied the code.
-I cloned it into my repository, and you ca n see it for your self.
-I examined the use of CSS, and I used the live server extensions several times.
-I also debugged using the browser dev tools many times on simon, my own website, and other websites.
-I then deployed to my production envioronment using the react sh file we get later on in the semester.
-- [X] **Create the CSS** - I made the CSS for my deliverable.
-I might make some more changes, but right now I am pretty happy with it.
-Name is dispalyed and the GitHub is linked.
-- [X] **Periodically commit and push your code to GitHub** - Made several commits to GitHub.
-Commited all my notes and commited as I made changes to CSS.
-I should have made more commits with my code, but I just got in the habit of pushing with the sh file, seeing changes, and then acting on those.
-I will do better next time.
+- [X] **Port Simon** - I cloned the Simon CSS repository and followed all the instructions for porting Simon to React.
+I then deployed this to my enviornment using the deployReact.sh script.
+- [X] **Convert HTML/CSS to use React** - I installed Vite, React and Bootstrap, I reorganized my application so it matches the Vite patterns, I created a react router that displayes stubbed compenents for the main pieces of my application, and I converted my previous HTML files into stubbed compenents.
+- [X] **Name displayed in the application and link to GitHub Repo** - Self evident, you can see both my name and my GitHub link.
-- [X] **Periodically cupdate your startup repository's note.md file** - Took notes on every online chapter/lecture.
-You can see the notes posted under NotesOrganized.
+- [X] **Periodically commit and push code to GitHub** - Agian, completed this step awhile ago.
+Took notes on every lesson and had several commits.
+- [X] **Periodiclaly update notes.md** - Like I said, completed several months ago.
+See notes.md to see my notes on this weeks content.
+- [X] **Push final version to GitHub** - GitHub is up to date, as of submission.
-- [X] **Deployment startup app to your prod** - Startup app deployed to production environment.
-URL in Canvas.
+- [X] **Deploy your startup application to your production evironment** - This was compoeted successfuly.
+I can see my website myself.
 - [X] **Application is available** - Pushed using the React.sh file.
 Everythin is online and can be viewed with my link.
 - [X] **Upload URL** - Check Canvas.